 Similar Neighborhoods

 Most times appraisers do choose comparable properties from the same neighborhood as the subject.
-But in cases where the subject’s neighborhood has a limited number of recent sales, appraisers will have to find comparable properties from other locations.
-Even though the comparable may be similar to the subject in terms of all the characteristics such bedrooms, bathrooms, living area, etc. it may not be a valid comparable if the comparable property’s neighborhood is different than that of the subject’s.
+But in cases where the subject’s neighborhood has a limited number of recent sales or if the neighborhood is too heterogenous to find similar properties, appraisers will have to find comparable properties from other neighboring markets.
+Even though the comparable may be similar to the subject in terms of all the characteristics such as bedrooms, bathrooms, living area, etc. it may not be a valid comparable if the comparable property’s neighborhood is different than that of the subject’s.
 Consider a case where the subject is located within a historic district of a town and the comparable is outside the historic district just a few streets over.

 Selection of comps from non-similar neighborhoods could indicate bias as in this example: Subject is in a predominantly white neighborhood, but a comparable is from a predominantly black neighborhood.